Madhavaram, Chennai

 Madhavaram is a neighbourhood of Chennai, Tamil Nadu, India.
 Located in the northern part of Chennai, it is also a taluk in Chennai District and a zone in Greater Chennai Corporation.
 It is located in between Perambur and Kodungaiyur.
 As of 2011, the neighbourhood had a population of 119,105.
 The Chennai district was expanded on 16 August 2018 by transferring Madhavaram taluk from Tiruvallur district to Chennai district.

+Name

+British records use the spelling Madavaram.
+The Survey of India's 1892 synopsis, describing work undertaken in 1886–87, places Madavaram in Saidapet taluk, Chingleput district; the entry records the name and location but gives no etymology.
+Present Chennai district records use Madhavaram.

 History

+In 1886–87 Madavaram was a village of Saidapet taluk in Chingleput district.
+A municipal township was formed there in 1971.
 The Madhavaram taluk was formed on 1 July 2009 when the large Ambattur taluk was split into two.
-The latter was considered the largest land area in Chennai, which consisted of five fircas (towns).
-The new Madhavaram taluk consists of two fircas (Madhavaram and Red Hills) and 36 villages.
-The old name of Madhavaram is Mathavapuram, as seen in a stone in front of the Vinayagar temple in Rajaji Street.
+The latter consisted of five fircas; the new taluk comprised Madhavaram and Red Hills fircas and 36 villages.